psu-capstone/churchill/README.md

 Alternatively, there is always the Vagrant server :)

 To run tests:
 Located in the test folder is some very basic Karma-Jasmine tests.
-Run tests with "karma start" in the commandline this will produce a results.html file you can open up to view the results of the test in more detail.
+Run tests with ```karma start``` in the commandline this will produce a ```results.html``` file you can open up to view the results of the test in more detail.